Are the Laodiceans Modern Sadducees and Pharisees?

 It is of interest to note that Jupiter is simply the Roman name for the Greek god Zeus.
 Hence we see a similar parallel about the same type of abomination in both ancient and modern times.

-Just like the Maccabean revolt ultimately ended with groups that did not hold fast to all the truth (hence they became Sadducees and Pharisees), the same type of thing seems to have happened in modern times.
-Might this explain much of what is happening within the Churches of God (COGs) today?
+Just like the Maccabean revolt ultimately ended with at least two groups that did not hold fast to all the truth (hence they became Sadducees and Pharisees), the same type of thing seems to have happened in modern times.
+Might this explain much of what has been happening within the Churches of God (COGs) today?

 Laodicea